 “Art," Gauguin said, "is either plagiarism or revolution.”
 Mary Ittelson favors revolution, helping arts organizations adapt to changing tastes and demands.
 For decades she led a consultancy that provided strategic planning and governance counsel to arts and cultural organizations.
-Most recently she developed and taught a course at Stanford Business School on leadership in the arts and creative industries.
-She will be exhorting future leaders to try radical strategies in a new arts leadership class at Booth this fall.
+At Stanford Graduate School of Business she developed and taught a course on leadership in the arts and creative industries.
+In her class at Booth she exhorts future arts leaders to try radical strategies for impact and sustainability.

 Mary began her career as a professional choreographer, ran a modern dance company, and was an Assistant Professor in the Theater Department at Northwestern University where she was elected to the Faculty Honor Roll.
 She is writing a novel and can still touch her toes.